 Countertops & Tiling

 Countertops are made from polished bluestone.
-Rough bluestone is used for 2nd floor bathroom tiling and kitchen flooring in wet areas.
+Rough bluestone is used for 2nd floor bathroom tiling and kitchen flooring around sink area.

 Hydronic in-floor radiant heating installed in first floor concrete slab for supplemental heating.

 Locally sourced black locust hardwood decking used for front porch.

 Full bathrooms equipped with either a cast iron clawfoot tub or shower stall with bluestone slab backing.
 Vanity cabinets made to match kitchen cabinets.
 IKEA sinks and faucets.